Physical Disaster Loans (59.008)

 Applicant Eligibility

-Eligible applicants must have suffered physical property loss as a result of a disaster which occurred in an area declared by the President or SBA.
+Eligible applicants must have suffered physical property loss or economic injury as a result of a disaster which occurred in an area declared by the President or SBA.
 They must also demonstrate an ability and willingness to repay the loan.
-Individuals, business concerns, charitable and nonprofit organizations are eligible to apply for assistance.
+Business concerns, charitable and private nonprofit organizations and individuals are eligible to apply for assistance.

 Beneficiary Eligibility

-Individuals, business concerns, charitable and nonprofit organizations.
+Business concerns, charitable and private nonprofit organizations, and individuals.
 Agricultural enterprises are ineligible.

 Credentials/Documentation